Email's best of 2021

 Table of content

-Because of this increased time online, engagement among email recipients became more important than ever.
-The amount of electronic communication skyrocketed, which meant that emails had to be less frequent and more audience-focused to stand out in a crowded inbox – less really was often more.
+Because of this increase in time spent online, personalization among email recipients has become more important than ever.
+Electronic communication has skyrocketed, which means that emails have to be less frequent and more personalized to stand out in a crowded inbox.

 Email list hygiene was checked and checked again

-Just like Santa’s list, many brands discovered that email lists deserved to be checked at least twice this year.
-As email continued to grow into an important communications tool, senders took a look at who they were sending to.
-With email playing a large part in the 2020 retail landscape, brands wanted to clean their lists of disengaged users, spam traps, incorrect addresses, and more.
+Just like Santa’s list, many brands have discovered that email lists need to be checked at least once every quarter by using email validation tools.
+As email matured into an essential communications tool, senders have started to take a look at who they were sending to.
+With email playing an essential part in the 2021 retail landscape, brands are now more aware of how important it is to clean their disengaged user list of incorrect addresses.

-As with engagement, senders discovered that less could be more.
-Even though their cleaned lists were shorter, they could focus their campaigning efforts on real, interested consumers instead of wasting time on sending to dead-end addresses.
+As with engagement, senders have finally discovered that less is actually more.
+Even though their cleaned lists are now shorter than before, senders have been able to focus their campaigning efforts on real, interested consumers instead of wasting time sending to dead-end addresses.

-2020’s smartest and most prepared brands were those who continued to clean their lists regularly and create a strong, core group of email subscribers.
-By checking their lists Santa-style recognizing the value of “less,” they avoided the pitfalls that could have derailed their marketing strategy.
+2021’s most innovative and most prepared brands have been those who regularly cleaned their lists and created a strong, core group of email subscribers.
+By checking their lists in Santa-style and recognizing the value of “less,” they have avoided the pitfalls that could have derailed their marketing strategy.

 Build Laravel 10 email authentication with Mailgun and Digital Ocean